-The purpose of the facility and equipment is for the public, in a not-for-profit and non-commercial setting, to produce television programs for showing on WCTV.
+The purpose of the Public Access Channel is to broadcast not-for-profit and non-commercial television programs for showing on WCTV.

-With that in mind, any person who lives in the Waterloo city limits or any group or organization whose local office address is in the city limits of Waterloo can use the facility.
-These persons or groups will be provided free access to designated programming facilities, equipment, and scheduled program playback times for the transmission of their television programs on WCTV.
-Before using the studio and equipment, a person must attend a training session and receive a certificate of completion issued by a staff instructor.
+With that in mind, any person who lives in the Waterloo city limits or any group or organization whose local office address is in the city limits of Waterloo can broadcast their produced programs on the Waterloo Public Access Channel.
+These persons or groups will be provided free access to schedule program playback times for the transmission of their television programs on WCTV.

 Access will be provided regardless of race, ethnic background, sex, religion, age, disability, level of creativity, socioeconomic status, or sexual orientation.